liferay/liferay-screens/android/documentation/troubleshooting.md

 ### Do I have to use Android Studio?

 No, Liferay Screens works with Eclipse ADT or compiling manually (with Gradle or not).
-Just use the compilled aar in your lib folder.
+Just use the compiled aar in your lib folder.

 ### Support for iOS Apps?